AlexBowmanCoding/rest-platform-back-end/README.md

 # Rest Platform BackEnd

-## A Rest API for connecting to various third party API and User Authentication
+## A Rest API for various functionalities for other projects

 | Endpoint                    	| Method 	| JSON Parameters                                            	| Description                          	       |